ArconWell/Handwritten-Digit-Recognition-Perceptron-Neural-Network/README.md

-# Handwritten-Digit-Recognition-Neural-Network
+# Handwritten-Digit-Recognition-Perceptron-Neural-Network
-Neural Network that can recognize handwritten digits on 28x28 pixels image
+Perceptron Neural Network that can recognize handwritten digits on 28x28 pixels image